-There will be less "bleeding" of sap at this time of year, so your cutting blades won't clog up so quickly.
+There will be less bleeding of sap at this time of year, so your cutting blades won't clog up so quickly.
 However, I don't recommend the two swords method.
 Where was his PPE!

-Cherry laurel makes a very quick growing hedge but needs regular clipping to maintain it's shape
+Cherry laurel makes a very quick growing hedge but needs regular clipping to maintain its shape

-However, shrubs that are flowering now can be cut back as soon as they've finished as can some fruit bushes.
+However, shrubs that are flowering now can be cut back as soon as they've finished, as can some fruit bushes.
 Cut back a third of the plant by removing older stems just above a bud near the base of the stem.

 As usual, there are exceptions to this rule.
-Look into the middle of your plant, and if you can see new buds forming near the base, then you can cut back.
+Look into the middle of your plant and if you can see new buds forming near the base, then you can cut back.

 If you are growing Berberis as a hedge, this spikey plant can take a light trim now to help maintain its shape.

-Pileostegia viburnoides If this beautiful plant is loving life in your garden and spreading out a little too far, you can safely remove whole branches back to the main stem at this time of year.
+Pileostegia viburnoides: If this beautiful plant is loving life in your garden and spreading out a little too far, you can safely remove whole branches back to the main stem at this time of year.